Tips and tricks for how to install drywall for beginners. Drywall patching and repair can be a DIY project and we are here to share how to do it.

-One thing to note about installing drywall is that it’s very messy and takes multiple days to get it it finished.
-For small projects, we’ve found that we can definitely do it ourselves but for bigger projects (like our 800 sq foot basement remodel) we definitely feel like it’s a hire out project.
+One thing to note, when you install drywall, is that it's very messy and takes multiple days to get it finished.
+For small projects, we've found that we can definitely do it ourselves, but for bigger projects (like our 800 square foot basement remodel) we definitely feel like it's better to hire out the drywall install and finishing.

 Ok, now that we’ve cleared that all up, let’s get to the how-to!

 *This post contains some affiliate links.
-I only recommend things I use and love, but feel free to read my full disclosure.
+Read my full disclosure.

 Supplies needed for drywall installation: